Getting Started

 Largemouth Classification

-• School declares classification by September 1st.
+• Each team must declare its classification by September 1st.

 Smallmouth Classification

-• School declares classification by September 1st.
+• Each team must declare its classification by September 1st.

-• All students on a team must be enrolled in same school or at feeder schools that serve the same high school.
+• All students on a team must be enrolled in the same school or at feeder schools that serve the same high school.

 Junior Division Info